keswconference/kesw2017/calls/index.md

 ### OPEN SCIENCE AND EDUCATION TRACK

 <p class="text-justify">This year we welcome papers concerned with providing or exploiting open access to scientific and educational resources.
-Contributions which explain how semantic technologies facilitate these tasks are especially solicited but this is not a strict requirement.
+Contributions that explain how semantic technologies facilitate these tasks are especially solicited but this is not a strict requirement.
 Topics include:</p>

 **Semantic Web and education**